fredfeng/CS162/homework/hw1.md

 Take `fib 0` to evaluate to `0` and `fib 1` to evaluate to `1`.
 For example, `fib 10` will evaluate to `55`.

-You can write the `fib` function in any way you would like, except if you explicitly list out every single possible case (in which case you will receive at most 2 points for this problem).
+You may write the `fib` function in any way you would like, except if you explicitly list out every single possible case (in which case you will receive at most 2 points for this problem).
 You may assume that `0 <= n <= 30` for the purposes of grading.